 As Fire Chief, I worked side by side with city officials, and our agency administrators and I know they are ready to step up enforcement as the tools and resources supported by the new payroll tax come on line.
 I do not believe in ignoring or enabling criminal behavior.
 I believe we can exhibit compassion for those who have fallen into a desperate condition while maintaining strong enforcement for those who choose to behave illegally.

-Like law enforcement, our community’s fire and emergency medical services system and hospital emergency departments are experiencing capacity issues attributed to an over utilization of the system for what should be basic health care.
+Like law enforcement, our community’s fire and emergency medical services system and hospital emergency departments are experiencing capacity issues attributed to an over utilization of the system for what should be provided through basic health care and a social services delivery system.
 It’s not uncommon for our hospitals to go on divert, which means ambulances are redirected to other hospitals because of capacity issues.
-We need to work with our partners and develop ways to provide the care people need, while preserving our emergency system for urgent and emergent conditions.
-In addition, we need to continue our work as a city to manage brush and ladder fuels in our south hills to reduce the threat and spread of wildfire.
+Sparked by conversations occurring in our community and across our county, we have an opportunity to work with our partners and develop new and better ways to provide the care people need, while preserving our emergency system for urgent and emergent conditions.
+In addition, we need to continue our work as a city to reduce brush and ladder fuels in our south hills to reduce the threat and spread of wildfire.

 In the past, Eugene neglected its infrastructure to the point of causing a $200 million backlog of potholes and broken streets.
 The voters have shown great trust by investing in road bonds to rebuild Eugene’s streets and I will continue to push to eliminate that backlog and keep our transportation system in good repair.